-The following sample output displays an SSL certificate generated with instructions in "Generating SSL Certificates" on page 157.
+The following sample output displays an SSL certificate generated with instructions in "Generating SSL Certificates" on page 155.

-[edit] user@RO# show security
+user@R0# show security certificates {

-What It Means The output shows the intended secure access configuration.
+Meaning The output shows the intended secure access configuration.

 Related Topics For more information about the format of a configuration file, see the J-series Services Router Basic LAN and WAN Access Configuration Guide.